 Stewart Klincke, 55, died after being overcome by carbon dioxide fumes in a room at the Scottish Courage brewery, on January 22, 2006.
 The Jury gave a narrative verdict, finding that Mr Klincke would not have died if the valve was in its original state.

-Marina contributed to the Law Society Handbook on Housing Law 2009.
-Marina contributed to the annual Legal Action Disrepair Roundups in December 2004, 2005 and 2006.
-She is also a regular contributor to Socialist Lawyer, the magazine of the Haldane Society of Socialist Lawyers.
+Marina contributed to the Law Society Handbook on Housing, 2009.
+She contributed to the annual Legal Action Disrepair Roundups in December 2004, 2005 and 2006.
+Marina is also a regular contributor to Socialist Lawyer, the magazine of the Haldane Society of Socialist Lawyers.

 Marina has provided training to the Housing Law Practitioners Association and regularly provides training at the Garden Court Seminars on a wide range of housing and civil law topics.
 She recently spoke at the Garden Court Judicial Review Conference and currently provides training for Community Legal Advice Centres.